htcondor/htcondor/docs/admin-manual/configuration-macros.rst

           @end

 :macro-def:`EXTENDED_SUBMIT_HELPFILE`
-    A URL or file path to text describes how the *condor_schedd* extends the submit schema.
+    A URL or file path to text describing how the *condor_schedd* extends the submit schema.
 Use this to document for users the extended submit commands defined by the configuration variable ``EXTENDED_SUBMIT_COMMANDS``.
 	*condor_submit* will display this URL or the text of this file when the user uses the ``-capabilities`` option.